kubernetes/kops/README.md

 ### Office Hours

-Kops maintainers set aside one hour every other week for **public** office hours.
-This time is used to gather with community members interested in kops.
+kOps maintainers set aside one hour every other week for **public** office hours.
+This time is used to gather with community members interested in kOps.
 This session is open to both developers and users.

 We do maintain an [agenda](https://docs.google.com/document/d/12QkyL0FkNbWPcLFxxRGSPt_tNPBHbmni3YLY-lHny7E/edit) and stick to it as much as possible.
 If you want to hold the floor, put your item in this doc.
 Bullet/note form is fine.
 Even if your topic gets in late, we do our best to cover it.